 The Doyle Community Center is a well-established facility; however, it is challenging to engage/ program for young children (under 5) and teenage users.
 Results from the youth survey highlighted a desire for more programming (open gym, sports leagues, community events) and while some of these programs currently exist, they could be expanded.
 Additionally, increasing awareness about the available programs may increase participation among youth.
-A membership schedule should be developed specifically for youth and information about the Doyle Center, activities, programs, and vouth membership structure should be distributed throughout the school system.
+A membership schedule should be developed specifically for youth and information about the Doyle Center, activities, programs, and youth membership structure should be distributed throughout the school system.

-Outdoor pickleball courts are a priority for the community and there is space on the northeastern edge of the Doyle Center for several courts.
+Outdoor pickleball courts are a priority for the community and there is space on the southwestern edge of the Doyle Center for several courts.
 Additional storage will also need to be developed at the Doyle Center in the future but there are no immediate solutions for storage space and there are limited opportunities to expand the footprint of the building.
+Other enhancements at the Doyle Community Center include improving the outdoor sand volleyball courts with new sand and equipment.